 The club have also made a strong impression in the FFA Cup, reaching the final in both 2014 and 2015, but unfortunately losing on both occasions to Adelaide United and Melbourne Victory respectively.

-2018, meanwhile, saw the arrival of Asian Champions League-winning coach Tony Popovic, along with a host of new playing recruits including three Socceroos and hopes are high that Glory will enjoy a highly-successful 2018-19 campaign.
+2018, meanwhile, saw the arrival of Asian Champions League-winning coach Tony Popovic, along with a host of new playing recruits including three Socceroos and Glory duly proceeded to enjoy its most successful Hyundai A-League campaign to date.

-The new era certainly began in spectacular style as 55,522 people, a record attendance for a football match in WA and the highest crowd ever to watch Glory in action, flocked to Optus Stadium to see Popovic's side take on EPL giants and FA Cup holders Chelsea.
+The new era began in spectacular style as 55,522 people flocked to Optus Stadium to see Popovic's side take on EPL giants and FA Cup holders Chelsea.

 Perth Glory Owner and Chairman, Tony Sage